SteffenLm/SteffenLm/README.md

 ### [cego](https://github.com/SteffenLm/Cego)

 Cego is a card game that is widely played in the Black Forest.
-The cego count app is a client applicaton build with Angular.
+The cego count app is a client application build with Angular.
 With cego count the game rounds and points can be recorded.

 ### [InstaLearn](https://github.com/SteffenLm/InstaLearn)